Generate by Classification

 Step Size

-We will begin by selecting the default Step Size method and entering “100” and “200” for the Step size and Grid start edit fields.
+We will begin by selecting the default method and entering “100” and “200” for the and edit fields.
 The step size method defines a grid of bins of fixed size (the step size) beginning at the specified grid start, and continuing through the grid end.
-In this example, we have specified a step size of 100, and a Grid start value of 200.
-The Grid end is left blank so EViews uses the data maximum extended by 5%, ensuring that the rightmost bin extends beyond the data values.
+In this example, we have specified a step size of 100, and a value of 200.
+The is left blank so EViews uses the data maximum extended by 5%, ensuring that the rightmost bin extends beyond the data values.
 These settings define a set of ranges of the form: [100, 200), [200, 300), ..., [1000, 1100).
-Note that by default the ranges are closed on the left so that we say lies in the first bin if .
+Note that by default the ranges are closed on the left so that we say

-Click on OK to accept these settings, then display the spreadsheet view of API5B_CT.
+Click on to accept these settings, then display the spreadsheet view of API5B_CT.
 We see that observations 1 and 3 fall in the [500, 600) bin, while observations 4 and 5 fall in the [400, 600) bin.
 Observations 2 and 6 were NAs in the original data and those values have been carried over to the classification.

 Opening the valmap API5B_MP, we see that the actual data in API5B_CT are integer values from 1 to 9, and that observations 1 and 3 are coded as 4s, while observations 4 and 5 are coded as 3s.